-The level of E-rate funding for schools and public libraries is based on the number of students who participate in the free or reduced cost school lunch program at all the public K-12 schools in the City.
+The level of E-rate funding for schools and public libraries is based on the number of students who participate in the free or reduced cost school lunch program at all the public K-12 schools in the county.
 Schools and libraries might be an important part of funding strategies for infrastructure.
 Excess capacity can be added to these networks at substantially less cost than an independent build.
+If this is something that the county would like to pursue, HR Green can help walk you through the specific timeline and steps to be taken.

-The public libraries located within City of Palm Desert utilize the E-Rate program.
-Again, the level of funding for the libraries is based on the number of students who participate in the free or reduced cost school lunch program at all the public K-12 schools in the City.
+The County public libraries located within City of Palm Desert utilize the E-Rate program.
+Again, the level of funding for the libraries is based on the number of students who participate in the free or reduced cost school lunch program at all the public K-12 schools in the county.